 We will do all we can to make sure that our relationship with you is a positive one.
 In return we ask that you assist by:

-- working cooperatively with the Council in seeking to resolve complaints
+- working cooperatively with the Council in seeking to resolve your complaint;

-- treating our staff with respect when making complaints
+- treating our staff with respect when making a complaint;

-- being honest and accurate with the information they provide
+- being honest and accurate with the information you provide;